Weasel: Profile and Information

 Weasel

-The wildlife is filled with all kinds of creatures; some are predators to other animals of higher species, while others are seen as prey.
+The wildlife is filled with various creatures; some are predators of other animals of higher species, while others are seen as prey.

-Some of these are live closer to the human environment than other animals, and most times, due to their nature humans have various phobias and superstitious beliefs about them.
+Some of these live closer to the human environment than other animals, and most times, due to their nature, humans have various phobias and superstitious beliefs about them.

-The animal we would be discussing today is the weasel, and we would talk about its lifestyle, feeding, habitation and so one.
+The animal we will discuss today is the weasel, and we will talk about its lifestyle, feeding, habitation, and so on.

-Weasels have a slim and elongated body with a small flattish and triangular head.
+Weasels have slim, elongated bodies with small, flattish, triangular heads.
 They have small rounded ears and large eyes with a pointy snout and long whiskers.

-Their back is usually grey, brown or black and usually has a white or yellowish chin and belly.
+Their back is usually grey, brown, or black, and they usually have a white or yellowish chin and belly.

-Weasels are often regarded as one of the smallest mammalian carnivores of the genus Mustela with their short legs and elongated bodies.
+Weasels are often regarded as one of the smallest mammalian carnivores of the genus Mustela, with short legs and elongated bodies.

 Due to these unique traits, there are some very interesting facts about weasels.

-• Collective Noun: Did you know that a group of the weasel is known as a “sneaker” a “boggle” or a confusion.
+• Collective Noun: Did you know that a group of the weasels is known as a “sneaker,” a “boggle,” or a confusion?

-• Hypnotic dance: once they corner their prey, weasels often perform a dance which consists of twist leaps, hops and rushing around their prey.
-The exact function of this dance is not known, but it usually distracts their prey.
+• Hypnotic dance: once they corner their prey, weasels often perform a dance consisting of twisting leaps, hops, and rushing around their prey.
+This dance’s exact function is unknown, but it usually distracts their prey.

-• High Metabolism: Weasels are equipped with a very high metabolism rate, and studies show that weasels need to kill and consume about a quarter to a third of their body weight every day.
+• High Metabolism: Weasels have a very high metabolism rate, and studies show that weasels need to kill and consume about a quarter to a third of their body weight daily.

 • Size: weasels are generally considered to be the smallest carnivores in the world

-Due to their wide diet range, weasels are found in a variety of habitat including woodlands, hedgerows, walls and long grass.
+Due to their wide diet range, weasels are found in various habitats, including woodlands, hedgerows, walls, and long grass.

 Weasels can be found almost worldwide, especially in Europe, North Africa, Asia, and North America.